 The Oboz Bridger 7” Insulated takes one of our favorite hiking boots—the popular Bridger—and gives it a thorough cold-weather treatment.
 To increase the boot’s protection from snow, the Bridger 7” is taller by a few inches and features 200-gram 3M Thinsulate insulation along with a cozy and stylish wool collar.
 You also get helpful hiking-specific features like a gaiter ring at the forefoot and rubber tab at the heel for removing the boots hands-free (it also helps with securing snowshoes).
 And we were happy to see that Oboz retained most of the flagship Bridger’s light and nimble feel, and the lacing system does a great job providing a secure fit.
 All told, it’s a solid pick for long winter walks, hikes, and snowshoeing.

 Where the Bridger 7” Insulated falls short is in extreme conditions.
 The relatively light insulation nicely balances warmth and breathability when on the move but will leave your feet cold on frigid days and during lower-output activities (that said, Oboz also makes a 9” version with 400g insulation).
 We’ve also found that the stiff upper takes some time to break in, and the boot can run a little narrow in the heel (keep this in mind especially if you’re planning to wear heavyweight socks).
 Finally, while the outsole grips well on soft snow and hard-packed dirt, the lack of sharp lugs results in poor traction on ice (don’t forget your winter traction devices).
 These downsides hurt the Bridger Insulated’s all-around appeal a bit, but it’s nevertheless an excellent performance choice.
-A final note: the Oboz is largely out of stock at the time of publishing, but Merrell’s Thermo Aurora and Thermo Chill below are high-quality hiking alternatives.
+Editor's note: Stock is currently low, but Oboz expects updated inventory for their Bridger boots to release in October.

 See the Oboz Bridger 7" Insulated